XOXNO Staked EGLD (XEGLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XOXNO Staked EGLD Historical Price

-According to the latest data gathered on XOXNO Staked EGLD live price page, the current price of XOXNO Staked EGLD is 18.64USD.
-The circulating supply of XOXNO Staked EGLD(XEGLD) is 15.50K XEGLD , giving it a market capitalization of $288.79K.
+According to the latest data gathered on XOXNO Staked EGLD live price page, the current price of XOXNO Staked EGLD is 18.41USD.
+The circulating supply of XOXNO Staked EGLD(XEGLD) is 21.35K XEGLD , giving it a market capitalization of $389.55K.

 The XOXNO Staked EGLD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XEGLD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.